 Class 2 – Scrambling

 Class 2 peaks make up the majority of the Colorado 14ers.
+Some famous examples include Mount Bierstadt, Mount Harvard, and Humboldt Peak.
 These routes include mostly hiking, with shorter sections where hands must be used to navigate up and over scree, rocks and boulders.
-Class 2 routes have very limited exposure where falls aren’t likely to be serious or deadly, but they still take longer than a class 1 hike.
+Class 2 routes have minimal exposure where falls aren’t likely to be severe or deadly, but they still take longer than a class 1 hike.

 Class 3 – Advanced scrambling

 There is a significant increase in risk levels between class 2 and class 3 peaks.
-These peaks like Longs Peak and Crestone Needle feature more exposed scrambling where a fall may be fatal.
+These peaks, like Longs Peak and Mount Sneffels feature more exposed scrambling where a fall may be fatal.
 The climbing skill required is limited, but a mistake could result in serious injuries or death.
 Be ready for these peaks before you attempt them.

 Class 4 – Simple Climbing